Adderley Park railway station: Facilities

 There is no step free access to either platforms.
 The nearest stations with full step free access are Duddeston, Birmingham New Street and Stechford.

 London Midland proposed the closure of the ticket office.
 The request was denied.

+Passenger volume

 Services

 Adderley Park is served by one train per hour, to Birmingham New Street westbound where one train extends to Rugeley Trent Valley and to Birmingham International eastbound.
 A limited service operates beyond Birmingham International towards Coventry and Northampton mainly at peak times and the start/end of service.

 On Sundays, there is an hourly service westbound to Birmingham New Street and eastbound to Birmingham International with most services extending to Rugby and Northampton.

 All services are operated by West Midlands Trains.
 Most services operate under the West Midlands Railway brand but some services (those which start/terminate at Rugby or Northampton) operate under the London Northwestern Railway brand.